w3c/webref/w3c-tr/index.md

 No informative reference to this spec from other specs.

-## Media Capture and Streams {data-spec=true data-anomaly=true data-unknownIdlNames=true data-missingWebIdlRef=true data-missingLinkRef=true data-inconsistentRef=true}
+## Media Capture and Streams {data-spec=true data-anomaly=true data-hasObsoleteIdl=true data-unknownIdlNames=true data-missingWebIdlRef=true data-missingLinkRef=true data-inconsistentRef=true}

 ### Crawl info {.info}